CS5008Fall2025/homework-sorts-maggiesomiakiraneu/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+**Analysis of Algorithms**
+What is Big O?
+How does it help us analyze algorithms?

+Big O notation is a way to measure how efficient an algorithm is.
+It tells us how the time it takes to run or the memory it uses grows as the size of the input increases.
+Essentially, it shows the maximum amount of time or space an algorithm might need, which helps us compare different algorithms and choose the best one for a problem.

+When would we want an algorithm with a higher time complexity than another faster algorithm?

+We want to an algorithm with a higher time complexity when it is simpler to write and understand, use less memory, or behave more predictably.
+Also, if the input size is small, the slower algorithm may still be fast enough, making the extra complexity of a faster algorithm unnecessary.

-2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
+1. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 ## Deeper Thinking